-This course examines elements of personal finance through the lens of economic principles.
+Economics with Financial Literacy examines elements of personal finance through the lens of economic principles.
 Students explore financial concepts and processes that they will encounter throughout their lives such as personal credit, debt management, budgeting, taxes, and other essential aspects of personal financial wellness.
 While working through these concepts and others, students gain an understanding of their own role in an ever-changing economy.